Home/Fish/Yellowfin Ahi Tuna

 How to Select

-Choose bright, shiny fillets with a deep red color and a fresh ocean smell.
-Avoid any fish with a dull appearance or strong fishy odor.
+Choose bright, shiny fillets with a fresh ocean smell.
+Avoid any that appear dull or have brown spots.

 How to Store